Easy Dal Chawal Recipe

 - The nutrition chart does not contain macros from the add-ons.

-If you liked this Dal Chawal recipe, check out this delicious Vegan Palak Paneer recipe I posted earlier.
+If you enjoyed this recipe, check out this delicious Vegan Palak Paneer recipe I posted earlier.